-Make Salt Dough Ornaments to decorate your tree and gifts this holiday season.
+Make salt dough ornaments to decorate your tree and gifts this holiday season.
 This easy recipe is tried and true!
 I’ve been making it annually for the past 30 years – a holiday tradition I hope you enjoy, too!

 One of our favorite activities to do this time of year is to make homemade ornaments for our trees, including Color Salt Dough Ornaments and Applesauce Ornaments.
 We even include it in our advent calendar!